Why Do We Need An Inquiry?

 While cultural, sporting and community events have left lasting social legacies, this has not always been achieved.
 If events are to have positive impacts, it requires learning from past experiences and planning and investment from the start.

 While cultural, sporting, civic and community events can leave lasting positive impacts, such legacies have not always been achieved.
-Most sporting, cultural and many community events receive significant public funding: many would argue that it is incumbent on those organise these events to make sure that have impacts on individuals and wider society.
+Most sporting, cultural and community events receive significant public funding: many would argue that it is incumbent on those organising these events to make sure that they have impacts on individuals and wider society.

 Making sure that events have positive, lasting impacts is particularly important at this moment in time.
-As well as the thousands of regular events, the summer of 2022 will see us celebrate Her Majesty the Queen’s Platinum Jubilee and the Commonwealth Games in Birmingham.
-The following summer sees the 75th anniversaries of the NHS and the arrival of the Empire Windrush.
+Last year we celebrated the late Queen’s Platinum Jubilee and the Commonwealth Games in Birmingham.
+This year sees the Coronation, Eurovision, 75th anniversaries of HMT Empire Windrush and the NHS as well as the 25th anniversary of the signing of the Good Friday Agreement.
 The same period of time will see the UK and Ireland bidding to host Euro 2028.
-It because we want to influence the planning and running of these events that Spirit of 2012 has decided to hold an Inquiry about the social and economic impact of events.
+It is because we want to influence the planning and running of these events that Spirit of 2012 decided to hold an Inquiry about the social and economic impact of events.